 Q6: Regarding UE capability, most companies in RAN2 thought that UE supporting Rel-17 FR2 UL gap shall also support Rel-16 MPE reporting.
 RAN2 would like to understand if this is also the RAN4 understanding?

-A6: It was agreed in RAN4 that UE supporting Rel-17 UL gap should report PMPR when UL gap is activated.
+A6: It was agreed in RAN4 that UE supporting Rel-17 UL gap shall report PMPR when UL gap is activated.